Maputo: Parks

 The city does not yet have a very expansive list of parks and other recreational areas.
 However, at the center of the city lies the Jardim Tunduru (Tunduru Gardens) which was formerly called the Vasco Da Gama Garden.
 It was designed in the 1880s by a British architect, Thomas Honney.
 The entrance of the park is designed in the Neo-Manueline style.
 After independence, the name was changed to the current one and a statue of the country's first president was erected.

 Education

 Maputo offers several options for education with pre-schools, primary, secondary schools and higher education institutions.
 The quality of the syllabus is said to differ greatly depending on whether an institution is private or public.

 Higher education

 Mozambique's largest higher education institution is the Universidade Eduardo Mondlane which was established in 1968 as the Universidade de Lourenço Marques.
 Most of the universities faculties and departments are located in the city of Maputo with nearly 8,000 students attending 10 faculties.
 Some faculties also exist in Beira, Quelimane, Nampula and Inhambane.

 Since the 1990s there has also been a rapid growth of private education houses offering higher education such as Instituto Superior de Ciências e Tecnologias de Moçambique (ISCTEM), Instituto Superior de Tecnologias e Gestão (ISTEG) and Instituto Superior de Transportes e Comunicações (ISUTC).

 Secondary education

-In the secondary education market, there is again a strong divergence between private and public schooling.

 Maputo's notable private schools include: